SuperOfficeDocs/superoffice-docs/docs/apps/revoke/index.md

 ---
 title: Revoke app
-uid: revoke_app
+uid: revoke-app
-description: Revoke access given to an app
+description: How to revoke access given to an application.
-author: {github-id}
+author: Bergfrid Dias
-keywords:
-so.topic: howto
-so.envir: cloud
+so.date: 04.28.2022
-so.client: online
+keywords: App Store, revoke, consent so.topic: howto so.envir: cloud so.client: online